An AI Agent That Learned

 The Problem

 Hasherut ran a task-fulfillment service entirely over WhatsApp.
 Every client request still required a person to read it, classify it, price it, and assign it.
-The institutional knowledge lived in chat history.

 Classification by Memory